DevOps with Atlassian

 Build, test, deploy, and provisioning automation are typical starting points for teams who don't have them in place already.
 And hey: what better reason for developers, testers, and operators to work together than building systems to benefit everyone?

 Teams new to automation usually start with continuous delivery: the practice of running each code change through a gauntlet of automated tests, then packaging up successful builds and promoting them up toward production using automated deploys.
-As you might guess, this is not a quick and easy thing to set up.
+As you might guess, this is not a quick and easy thing to set up, but the return on investment is well worth it.

-Continuous delivery's return on investment is well worth it, though.
+Why?
 Computers execute tests more rigorously and faithfully than humans.
 These tests catch bugs sooner, allowing developers to fix them more easily.
-And the automated deploys alert Operations to server "drift" between environments, which reduces or eliminates surprises when it comes time to release.
+And the automated deploys alert IT/ops to server "drift" between environments, which reduces or eliminates surprises when it's time to release.

 Another of DevOps' major contributions is the idea of configuration as code.
 Developers strive to create modular, composable applications because they are more reliable and maintainable.
 That same thinking can be extended to the infrastructure that hosts them.

 True, systems are always changing.
 But we can create a facade of immutability by using code for provisioning so that re-provisioning a compromised server becomes faster than repairing it – not to mention more reliable.
 It reduces risk, too.
-Both developers and operators can incorporate new languages or technologies via the provisioning code, and share the updates with each other.
-Compatibility issues are apparent immediately, instead of manifesting in the middle of a release.
+Both developers and IT/ops professionals can incorporate new languages or technologies via the provisioning code, and share the updates with each other.
+Compatibility issues become immediately apparent, instead of manifesting in the middle of a release.

 Configuration as code and continuous delivery aren't the only types of automation seen in the DevOps world.
-But they're worth special mention because they help break down the wall between developers and operators.
-When they use automated deploys to send thoroughly tested code to identically-provisioned environments, "Works on my machine!" stops being funny because it's true.
-Now it's just funny.
+But they're worth special mention because they help break down the wall between developers and IT/ops professionals.
+When they use automated deploys to send thoroughly tested code to identically provisioned environments, "Works on my machine!" becomes irrelevant.

-When we hear "lean" in the context of software, we usually think about eliminating low-value activities and moving quickly – being scrappy, if you will.
+When we hear "lean" in the context of software, we usually think about eliminating low-value activities and moving quickly – being scrappy.
 Even more relevant for DevOps are the concepts of continuous improvement and embracing failure.

 A DevOps mindset sees opportunities for continuous improvement everywhere.
 Some are obvious, like holding regular retrospectives so your team's processes can improve.
 Others are subtle, like A/B testing different on-boarding approaches for new users of your product.